Prerequisites for submission

 - Certify that your thesis conforms with relevant policies and procedures, including Graduate Research Training Policy, Preparation of Graduate Research Theses Rules and Management of Research Data and Records Policy

-After you have submitted your thesis, notifications will be sent to your principal supervisor, Head of Department and Chair of Examiners to confirm that the thesis is ready for examination.
+After you have submitted your thesis, notifications will be sent to your principal supervisor and Chair of Examiners to confirm that the thesis is ready for examination.
 Once your thesis is sent to your principal supervisor for endorsement an updated thesis will only be accepted in exceptional circumstances.

 - Read the FAQs on using the Thesis Examination System

 - If you are not currently enrolled but have approval for late submission (or are lapsed) you may find you are not able to access University systems such as the Thesis Examination System.
 You may need to request that the access be reinstated by using the Special Access to University Facilities - Application for Reinstatement of Access form.

 Celebrating your submission